+The basic ideas in this paper were first presented in [1] and [2].
 National ICT Australia is funded by the Australian Government's Backing Australia's Ability initiative, in part through the Australian Research Council.
 This work was initiated when the first three authors were with the Department of Computing Science, University of Alberta.
-We would like to thank NSERC, CFI and the Alberta Ingenuity Centre for Machine Learning for their support.
+The authors would like to thank NSERC, CFI, and the Alberta Ingenuity Centre for Machine Learning for their support.
 The first author thanks CAPES for financial support.
-Also, we kindly thank X. Chen for a discussion that lead to the idea behind the proof of Lemma 1.
+Also, the authors kindly thank X. Chen for a discussion that led to the idea behind the proof of Lemma 1.